 How to Order

-To order a product from Degmeda, go to the ‘Get a Quote’ section and check out our catalog.
+To order a product from Degmeda, go to the Products page and check out our catalog.
 If you have any questions about our products and services, please contact us and we’ll gladly answer.
 We also have a gallery with ongoing and finished projects where you can see what we’ve done for other clients.
 You can access all of these sections from the top of our page.